 Juliet Winter is Senior Researcher in Learning and Teaching Development at the University of Winchester.
-Her role includes leading the TESTA (Transforming the Experience of Students through Assessment) approach, overseeing and developing TESTA's role in the periodic review process and beyond.
-Juliet also leads on the evaluation of the University's Peer Assisted Learning (PAL) scheme and the University's participation in the UK Engagement Survey.
-Alongside her work in Learning and Teaching, Juliet contributes to teaching on the American Studies programme at the University of Winchester and is working to complete her PhD, situating the race woman in contemporary American popular cultural texts.
+Her role includes leading the TESTA assessment enhancement approach; overseeing and developing TESTA's role in the periodic review process and beyond.
+Juliet also co-leads on learning and teaching approaches to decolonising the curriculum and oversees the University's participation in the UK Engagement Survey (UKES).

 - Williams, J. 'Assessment That Enhances the Student Learning Experience', Capture, Vol. 5 (Spring 2017).
 Pp. 28-41.